kamax-matrix/mxisd/docs/getting-started.md

 For an overview of a typical mxisd infrastructure, see the [dedicated document](architecture.md)
 ### Reverse proxy
 #### Apache2
-In the VirtualHost handling the domain with SSL, add the following line and replace `0.0.0.0` by the internal IP/hostname pointing to mxisd.
+In the `VirtualHost` section handling the domain with SSL, add the following and replace `0.0.0.0` by the internal hostname/IP pointing to mxisd.
 **This line MUST be present before the one for the homeserver!**
 ```
 ProxyPass /_matrix/identity/ http://0.0.0.0:8090/_matrix/identity/
 ```

-Typical VirtualHost configuration would be:
+Typical configuration would look like:
 ```
 <VirtualHost *:443>
     ServerName example.org